 When compared to a beautiful water fountain, a luxurious pond, or even a well-decorated shed, domestic oil tanks aren’t exactly known for being the prettiest of garden features.

 Large, green and fairly stocky in shape, these tanks are known for being more practical than pretty, functioning as the domestic storage unit for a home’s heating oil.

 However, if your garden is your pride and joy, there are a number of things you can do to ‘prettify’ your tank and embrace it as part of your garden.

-From trellises to hedges, in this article, we detail three effective ways of giving your oil tank a little bit of ‘wow’ factor.
+From oil tank covers, tank screening, oil tank covers and trellises to hedges, in this article, we detail three effective ways of giving your oil tank a little bit of a ‘wow’ factor.

 1 – Fence.

 Probably the easiest way of camouflaging or prettifying your oil tank comes through installing a fence.